 Spain detains yacht linked to Russian oligarch Mikheyev, police source says

-The yacht cannot leave the marina of Port Adriano in Mallorca, where it is now moored, the police source said.
+The yacht cannot leave a marina in Mallorca, where it is now moored, the police source and the Transportation Ministry said, confirming an earlier report from sailboat and yacht magazine Gaceta Nautica.

+The 48-meter long yacht sails under a Saint Vincent and Grenadines' flag, the Transportation Ministry said in a statement, without confirming who owns her.

-Spanish authorities are complying with a European Union decision to block assets owned by a list of wealthy Russians with links to President Vladimir Putin.
+Spanish authorities are complying with a European Union decision to block assets owned by a list of rich Russians with links to President Vladimir Putin in resposne to the Russian invasion of Ukraine.
+Mikheyev, who heads Russian weapon exporting group Rosoboronoexport, is on the list.

+Spain is investigating any kind of vessel that is suspected of belonging to people under sanctions, the source told Reuters.

+The freezing of the Lady Anastasia comes hours after Prime Minister Pedro Sanchez said in an interview police had provisionally immobilised a $140 million yacht in Barcelona.
+That vessel belongs to Sergei Chemezov, a former KGB officer who heads state conglomerate Rostec, according to two sources.

 ((Inti.Landauro@thomsonreuters.com;))